Violations and Fines

 We also accept online payment here

-If the vehicle is affiliated with a faculty or staff member, or a student, the boot fee must be paid before the boot can be removed.
-Other fines owed can be paid at a later date or will transfer to a student's Bursar account after 10 days.
-Your boot fee cannot be billed to the Bursar.
+The boot ticket must be paid before the boot can be removed.
+Other fines on a student account can be paid at a later date or will transfer to a student's Bursar account after 10 days.
+Your boot ticket cannot be billed to the Bursar.

 A Parking Enforcement Officer (during business hours) and BGSU Police will meet you at the vehicle and remove the boot.
 The vehicle owner/operator must be present for the officers to remove the boot.